Souhail37/42-Minitalk/README.md

 - **Communication**: The communication between the client and the server is done only using UNIX signals, specifically, SIGUSR1 and SIGUSR2.

 ### Bonus Part
-- **Acknowledgment**: In the bonus part, the server acknowledges every message received by sending back a signal to the client.
+- In the bonus part, the server acknowledges every message received by sending back a signal to the client.

-- **Unicode Support**: For an additional challenge, consider implementing Unicode character support.
+- For an additional challenge, consider implementing Unicode character support.